shegz101/shegz101/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Rezume (A resume template builder)
-- 🌱 I’m currently learning Next Js/TypeScript
+- 🌱 I’m currently learning Next Js/TypeScript and Python/Djange
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about Js, Python, React Js
 - 📫 How to reach me: Click the links below (LinkedIn, WhatsApp, Twitter)